frensley/springboot-mqtt-demo/README.md

 1. Enter the IP address or Host name of the machine in the Host field
 1. Enter a unique name in the DeviceID field

-To publish Owntrack location use Location Monitoring Mode Menu (second icon from left on top of OwnTracks tab).
+To publish Owntracks location use Location Monitoring Mode Menu (second icon from left on top of OwnTracks tab).
 Location publish can be done using the "Publish Now" or "Move Mode" selections.

 #### To-do: